 What happens a lot of times is we put trends over trust.
 Now trends can be helpful if you get on it in the right time and you can actually build that trend into something sustainable.
 But if you lead just with the trend and you forget about the trust, you're not really going to have something that lasts because you might see a spike for a time then it comes down.

 For instance, a lot of businesses that were early on the COVID-19 epidemic and started to create content around how their businesses are helping others during this time or how their businesses have a solution that can support, they saw a huge increase of traffic.
 But what's happened as the pandemic has gone on and on and on and we've kind of hit this critical mass, that traffic is starting to drop off.
 People will either settle into their new normal, they've decided on a solution they have or what happens a lot, people just get burned out.
 They get tired of what's happening, especially when we're in a time period like we are.
 We're just experiencing a lot of chaos.

-So this is a really important concept for us to get, that behind the videos behind the screens, behind all that data are human beings.
-Human beings that have thoughts that have feelings that have desires that have needs and people tend to pull themselves or get drawn to some normalcy, something that they're used to, things that are familiar.
+This is a really important concept for us to get, that behind the videos, behind the screens, behind all that data, are human beings.
+Human beings that have thoughts, that have feelings, that have desires, that have needs, and people tend to pull themselves or get drawn to some normalcy, something that they're used to, things that are familiar.
 We don't like change as a species a lot.
 We like things to be comfortable, things that are going to build or affirm our beliefs that we already have.

 As marketers, we have to understand that.
 We've got to understand that as business owners, how people behave and how they act and then make sure that we approach them in the right way because if we're asking them to change, if we're asking them to choose something different, we have to unseat something in them that is normal or familiar and the only way you can do that is through creating leverage.
 But if you don't have empathy, you'll never create leverage because you won't be able to understand what they're going through and how they formulate and build their decisions.